glenco/glamer/README.md

 ```

 Now creating a makefile or IDE project (requires cmake on your machine)
-There are also libraries such as fftw, cfitsio, and ccfits that the installation might require or might be optional.
+There are also libraries such as fftw and cfitsio that the installation might requires.
 See the wiki page for this project for details.

 ```
 mkdir build